Note on shifted primes with large prime factors: Introduction

-for some absolute constant $c<1$, thus disproving conjecture (\ref{eq-1-3}) for the case $k=1$.
-The proof of (\ref{eq-1-4}) by Ding is based on the following corollary of Brun-Titchmarsh type.
-For $(a,m)=1$ let $\pi(x;m,a)$ denotes the number of primes $p$ not exceeding $x$ such that $p\equiv a\pmod{m}$.
+for some absolute constant $c<1$.
+The proof of (\ref{eq-1-4}) by Ding is based on the following result of Brun-Titchmarsh type due to Wu \cite[Lemma 2.2]{Wu}. \begin{proposition} For $(a,m)=1$, let $\pi(x;m,a)$ denotes the number of primes $p\le x$ such that $p\equiv a\pmod{m}$.There exist two functions $K_2(\theta)>K_1(\theta)>0$, defined on the interval $(0,17/32)$ such that for each fixed $A>0$, and sufficiently large $Q=x^\theta$, the inequalities